Updated 26th November 2020

 Client programmes and centres

-Extensive safety measures have been taken at all Thrive centres to enable the resumption of services for clients in recent weeks.
+We continue to follow extensive safety measures that have been implemented at all Thrive centres to enable the resumption of services for client gardeners and volunteers.

 As well as clear guidelines on maintaining social distancing across our sites, staggered session start times and changes to the use of communal areas, extra cleaning and hygiene regimes have been introduced.

-Detailed risk assessments have been carried out with all clients at our centres in Birmingham, London and near Reading before their return to Thrive, and groups working in our gardens are now smaller than pre-Covid-19.
+Detailed risk assessments have been carried out with all clients at our centres in Birmingham, London and near Reading and groups working in our gardens are now smaller than pre-coronavirus.

 Kathryn Rossiter, Thrive’s CEO, said: “We have introduced comprehensive measures to keep client gardeners, volunteers and staff safe at Thrive, as we undertake a phased approach to resuming our therapeutic gardening programmes.
 We continue to adhere to Government regulations and remain vigilant.”